allouchear/CdftT/README.md

 A input file is requirement to run it.\
 See examples/ folder.

+## knowns bugs
+ - Problem with reading of orbitals and basis from Molden/Gabedit/Gaussian log/Gaussian fchk.
+No problem for WFX file.
+ - Becke charges from orbitals.
+No problem if calculated from Cube grid file

 ## Contributors
  - [Abdul-Rahman ALLOUCHE](https://sites.google.com/site/allouchear/Home)
  - [Dimiti BUFFAT](https://github.com/dbuffat) (Master 1/Physics Intern, supervised by A.R.
 Allouche)